Shopping guide - Japan - Asia

 Common shopping-planning mistakes

-• Do not split the day across too many retail areas
+• Do not split the day across too many shops

 • Keep baggage and hotel return in mind